-The CUW Medical Assistant program is a Certificate program and has a daytime class track and also an evening class track.
-The evening classes, at our Mequon campus, begin each January and run through the following January.
-The daytime classes, at our Miller Park Way Center, begin each August and run through the following September.
-Both programs can be completed in 13 months.
+The CUW Medical Assistant program is a Certificate program and has a daytime class track and an evening class track.
+Daytime classes are offered at our Miller Park Way Center (West Milwaukee) and our Beloit Center.
+Evening classes are offered at our Miller Park Way Center.